oceane-razafy/cub3D/README.md

 ## Project Description

-The cub3D project involves creating a 3D maze using raycasting techniques to render a textured world in a 2D plane, using a graphical library called "MiniLibX" (https://github.com/42Paris/minilibx-linux).
+The cub3D project involves creating a 3D maze with raycasting techniques to render a textured world in a 2D plane, utilizing the graphical library called "MiniLibX" (https://github.com/42Paris/minilibx-linux).
 The objective is to build a functional game engine capable of rendering a textured map, handling player movements, collisions, and visualizing the environment in a pseudo-3D style.

 The program's functionalities include the following: